 Some PR stunts are deliberately designed to get picked up by journalists looking for a quick and easy ‘news’ story.

-When it teamed up with Bompas & Parr to create the world’s first ‘anti-ageing gin’ – Warner Leisure Hotels knew it could guarantee a headline or two.
+When it teamed up with Bompas & Parr to create the world’s first ‘anti-ageing gin’ in 2016, Warner Leisure Hotels knew it could guarantee a headline or two.

 Dubbed ‘Anti-aGin’, the tipple’s ingredients include collagen and a variety of antioxidants and ‘skin-healing’ botanicals to help ‘reduce cellulite and sun damage’.